Rent a Motorboat in Croatia

 Summer temperatures generally average 25°C to 30°C making the high season the ultimate sailing season.
 Although the sailing season starts earlier and finishes in autumn.
 Of course, if you prefer to sail in cooler temperatures, you can sail at any time of year.
 We simply advise that whatever time of year, you always check the weather forecast and sea conditions online or with your harbour before departure.

-Here at Nautal we understand that everyone’s idea of the perfect day is different, so allow us to give you a few pointers on some of our favourite Croatian destinations.
+We understand that everyone’s idea of the perfect day is different, so allow us to give you a few pointers on some of our favourite Croatian destinations.

 If you enjoy partying the night away and nursing your hangover in island paradise, Split is the one for you.
 During the day, this timeworn city displays ancient ruins throughout, whereas by night, bars and clubs open bringing the party to life.
 There are many islands close by, including the party island of Hvar, and even a famous blue cave on the nearby island of Bisevo.